Tax recommendations for year-end 2023

-It is important to obtain information on the contributions and other payments you make, whether you are self-employed or employed, in order to optimize your tax obligations in Israel.
+It is essential to keep track of your expenses and contributions, whether you are self-employed or employed, in order to maximize the effectiveness of your tax obligations in Israel.

-It goes without saying that tax optimization should not be the only point to consider when making pension contributions and other payments.
-Other points are equally important, such as your future savings and the preservation of your rights.
+Of course, tax optimization should not be the only consideration when it comes to your pension contributions and other payments.
+Other factors, such as planning your future savings or preserving your rights, are just as crucial.

 Pension contributions in Israel